-At the University of Cincinnati’s Carl H. Lindner College of Business, our passion is helping students like you find your passion.
-That’s why UC focuses on creating personalized education plans for each student.
-Designing your own curriculum is the first step toward turning your goals into realities.
-You can customize your UC experience with project-based courses, student abroad endeavors, case competitions, internships, and more.
+The University of Cincinnati’s Carl H. Lindner College of Business focuses on creating personalized education plans for each student.
+Each student designs his or her own curriculum as the first step toward turning goals into realities.
+Customize the UC experience with project-based courses, student abroad endeavors, case competitions, internships, and more.

 Rankings to rave about

-As part of a thriving top 25 research university in a city with nine Fortune 500 companies, UC’s Lindner College delivers academic excellence with an emphasis on experiential learning in a multidisciplinary environment, adding real-world value to students and the communities they serve.
+As part of a thriving top 35 public research university in a city with nine Fortune 500 companies, UC’s Lindner College delivers academic excellence with an emphasis on experiential learning in a multidisciplinary environment, adding real-world value to students and the communities they serve.

-Several of Lindner’s undergraduate programs are also nationally ranked, including our Marketing program, which Bloomberg Businessweek recently ranked #5 in the nation among public universities.
+Several of Lindner’s undergraduate programs are also nationally ranked, including the Marketing program, which Bloomberg Businessweek ranked #5 in the nation among public universities.

 Top talent, top teachers

-A key reason why so many of our programs are so highly ranked is our internationally renowned faculty, comprising both leading-edge thinkers from the business world and award-winning researchers.
+A key reason why so many of UC programs are so highly ranked is its internationally renowned faculty, comprising both leading-edge thinkers from the business world and award-winning researchers.

 They’re not just programs, they’re opportunities

-Because many of our internship and co-op partners pay you real dollars—Lindner students who intern or co-op earn an average of $9,728 per semester—they will rightfully assign you real work (not just “busy work”).
-That real-world work experience will provide you with a huge competitive edge when you enter the job market.
+Because many UC internship and co-op partners pay real dollars—Lindner students who intern or co-op earn an average of nearly $10,000 per semester—partners will rightfully assign real work (not just “busy work”).
+That real-world work experience will provide a huge competitive edge when entering the job market.
 In fact, 83% of Lindner students obtain a full-time job within three months of graduation.

 At UC’s Lindner College of Business, it’s not just a degree—it’s your degree.